The debt is paid,

 –Ralph Waldo Emerson: The Past

-When I opened the mailbox and took out the package inside, I felt my heart skip a beat.
+As I opened the mailbox and retrieved the package inside, my heart raced with excitement.
 Tucked in among the bills and commercial flyers was a letter.
-I recognized the sender's name and address: Hildegard Austerlitz, Dusseldorf, Germany.
+I immediately recognized the sender's name and address.
 Anticipating its content, I impatiently ran up the stairs.
-After reading it, I was both pleased and disappointed at the same time.
+After I finished reading it, I felt a mix of joy and disappointment.

-Dear Basilio: What a great surprise to receive a letter from you after so many years!
+Dear William: What a great surprise to receive a letter from you after so many years!
 Thank you so much.
+I do remember you.
 I am very sorry that we cannot resume our communication.
 I am eighty-six years old now, and I can no longer write.
-But I wanted you to know that I received your letter and that I still live in the same apartment, in Dusseldorf.
+But I wanted you to know that I received your letter and that I still live in the same apartment, in Düsseldorf.
 Only the postal code has changed (it used to be 9200; now it's 09599).
 Despite that, I received your letter.
 I wish you the best in your future life.
-Greetings from Hildegard Austerlitz.
+Greetings! from Hildegard Austerlitz.

-In 1988 I wrote to each one of them, notifying them that I was moving to another country, that the letters would stop for a while, that I understood the beginnings were always difficult, but that I would resume the correspondence once I had settled in my new home.
+In 1988 I wrote to each one of them, notifying them that I was moving to another country, that I understood the beginnings were always hard, and therefore the letters would stop for a while, but that I would resume the correspondence once I had settled in my new home.
 The reality is that the beginning was much more difficult than I expected.
-Immigrating to a new land where I had no relatives, no friends, and no acquaintances, with a wife, a three-year-old child, and a nine-month-old baby, was extremely complicated.
+Immigrating to a new land where I had no relatives, no friends, and no acquaintances, with a wife, a three-year-old child, and a nine-month-old baby, was very complicated.
 Nostalgia, loneliness, winter, and financial problems proved to be a very oppressing weight.
-I got sidetracked by the ups and downs of life, and I never wrote again.
+I got sidetracked by the ups and downs of life, and I never wrote them again.